ksevier/Projects/README.md

 The team I was on won the competition.
 More information, as well as the match, can be seen here: https://me72.caltech.edu/ The CAD assembly of the goalie bot does not include electronics, which are placed on the polycarbonate midplate of the assembly inside the goalie bot.

+The "Transmission" is a group project where student teams design a transmission to optimize the speed and torque of a spinning bike wheel.
+I was the lead in design and manufacturing for the transmission.
+This tranmission design taught me a lot about engineering design.
+I have learned how to manufacture press fit holes, that flange bearings would have been better to use in this design, that force/stress analysis of the bearing holes in the acrylic is critical, and the importance of loctite.
+Our team (Jaylen Shawcross, Sara Razavi, Bella Mueller, and I) tied second place in the class out of seven teams.
+We reached the highest speed for the bike wheel at 212 rpm.